 I went to an event for bloggers and social media influencers once, which turned out to be just a presentation of electronic household appliances.
-I did socialise with two food bloggers there, who told me that puréed chickpeas taste exactly like cookie dough.
+I did socialize with two food bloggers there, who told me that puréed chickpeas taste exactly like cookie dough.
 So with the wind of this experiment in my sails, I decided to start my week by making chickpea cookie dough for breakfast.
-I have all the ingredients in my kitchen cupboard already – chickpeas, milk, sugar, vanilla and cocoa-nibs.
+I have all the ingredients in my kitchen cupboard already—chickpeas, milk, sugar, vanilla and cocoa-nibs.
 Call me Gwyneth.

 After yesterday's disappointment, my day didn't exactly take a more Instagram-y turn.
 So today, I am determined to try harder.
 After lunch in a restaurant, I force my boyfriend to take an outfit-of-the-day picture of me.
 I've spent 45 minutes putting my outfit together this morning and have brought my SLR camera to lunch, just so we can perfectly capture how casual and spontaneous I look today.

-Mid-shoot, I realise that I need bare ankles to pass as a style-conscious Instagram star.
+Mid-shoot, I realize that I need bare ankles to pass as a style-conscious Instagram star.
 I take my socks off and leave them on the pavement just out of view.
-How style-conscious Instagram stars survive with bare ankles at -3 °C outside is something I haven't entirely figured out yet.
-When we're done, my boyfriend and I select a picture out of the 50 he shot – one that says I'm #workingit.
+How style-conscious Instagram stars survive with bare ankles when it's freezing outside is something I haven't entirely figured out yet.
+When we're done, my boyfriend and I select a picture out of the 50 he shot—one that says I'm #workingit.

-As if that wasn't bad enough in itself, I realise that I've spent four days as a professional instagrammer and still haven't been invited to some kind of promotional event with other instagrammers.
+As if that wasn't bad enough in itself, I realize that I've spent four days as a professional Instagrammer and still haven't been invited to some kind of promotional event with other Instagrammers.
 This is unacceptable.
 My sudden rage drives me to invite my most beautiful friends to a trendy bar for drinks and finger food.
 Some of them show up, but when I try to explain what I'm doing, none of them seem to care.
-They don't mind taking a selfie together, but when I start discussing what hashtag we should all be using here I get some extremely blank looks.
-Not much later we share the bill and I hurry home to do some yoga.
+They don't mind taking a selfie together, but when I start discussing what hashtag we should all be using here, I get some extremely blank looks.
+Not much later, we share the bill, and then I hurry home to do some yoga.

 As much as I like making fun of professional Instagram stars, I have to admit that being one for a week is exhausting.
 It's not easy to constantly try to find little moments in everyday life that could potentially be interesting to share with other people.

 And on top of that, wild monkeys have taken better photos of their everyday moments than I have of mine.
-Whenever I try to make a flatlay (when you're shooting items from directly above) my hands start shaking.
-I now have about 52 shots of an acai bowl stored on my phone, which keeps giving me notifications that there's "Not enough storage space left on device".
-The biggest help this weeks has been my boyfriend, who I'm exploiting like an intern at a fashion magazine.
-But whatever – my life looks amazing and everything's going really well for me right now, I'm in a really great place in my life.
+Whenever I try to make a flatlay (when you're shooting items from directly above), my hands start shaking.
+I now have about 52 shots of an acai bowl stored on my phone, which keeps giving me notifications that there's "not enough storage space left on device."
+The biggest help this week has been my boyfriend, who I'm exploiting like an intern at a fashion magazine.
+But whatever—my life looks amazing, and everything's going really well for me right now.
+I'm in a really great place in my life.

 If I'm going to have a successful and prolific life on Instagram, I need to give food another try.
 I decide to bake vegan, sugar-free blueberry muffins.

-Today is the last day of my experiment and I seem to have the whole thing down.
-I wake up early, prepare a healthy breakfast and go for a jog – mostly so I can then post a picture of myself in my jogging outfit.
-My followers seem to appreciate the plan – I'm racking up likes even before I've left the flat.
-It's freezing outside though, which is unfortunate.
-Since I'm one of those people who open their mouths widely while jogging, a bit like a golden retriever does, after a few minutes my throat starts to feel like I've swallowed razor blades.
+Today is the last day of my experiment, and I seem to have the whole thing down.
+I wake up early, prepare a healthy breakfast, and go for a jog—mostly so I can then post a picture of myself in my jogging outfit.
+My followers seem to appreciate the plan—I'm racking up likes even before I've left the apartment.
+It's freezing outside, though, which is unfortunate.
+Since I'm one of those people who open their mouths widely while jogging, a bit like a golden retriever does, after a few minutes, my throat starts to feel like I've swallowed razor blades.